companieshouse/chs-dev/README.md

   (*Defaults to `${HOME}/.companies_house_config/bin`*)
 * `-v <version>` - when installing specifies the version of the CLI to use (*Defaults to the latest version*)
+* `-W` - suppresses the warning about the `chs-dev` executable not being on the path
 * `-h` - prints usage information and exits

 #### COMMAND